LAStools/LAStools/bin/lascopy_README.txt

   does not check for identical GPS-time and return number but simply copies the requested attribute in the order the point are in.

-  Please license from martin@rapidlasso.com before using lascopy commercially.
+  Please license from info@rapidlasso.de before using lascopy commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero, slightly change the LAS point order, and randomly add a tiny